The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Data, Identification and Average Effects

 \subsection{Displaced Workers and Control Workers}

-Our main data source is the Swedish linked employer-employee register \emph{RAMS} during 1985--2017.
-These annual tax-based records contain all transfers from establishments to employees.
-An establishment is a production unit with a physical location belonging to a firm or organization.\footnote{Around 10 percent of workers are not employed at a physical establishment due to the nature of their work (e.g. home-care workers).
-These are treated as working in single-worker establishments.} For simplicity, we use the term \say{firm} for all legal entities.
-These data are linked to other records through person, establishment and firm identification numbers.
-To define our sample, we start by selecting a panel of all individuals in Sweden aged 16 to 64.
-For each year, we keep each employed individual's main job (highest annual earnings).\footnote{Individuals are employed if earning at least $3$ times the minimum monthly wage from a single employer during a year.
-Sweden does not have a legislated minimum wage so we use the 10th percentile of the wage distribution, following earlier studies on Swedish register data.}
+We start from the Swedish \emph{RAMS} data, covering all annual transactions from establishments to employees during 1985--2017.
+An establishment is a physical production unit belonging to a legal entity.
+We use the term \say{firm} for all legal entities.
+RAMS is linked to other records by person, establishment, and firm identifiers.
+We construct an annual panel of workers aged 16 to 64, keeping only their highest-earning job.\footnote{Individuals are employed if earning at least $3$ times the 10th percentile of the wage distribution.}

 We use establishment closures during 1997--2014.
-Starting in 1997 gives us 10 years of labor market trajectories before displacement for all subjects.
-Ending in 2014 gives us sufficient post-displacement outcome years.
-For every year $t$, we define \emph{closing establishments} as establishments with at least 5 employees in year $t-1$ that $i)$ disappear completely by year $t+1$ \textit{or} $ii)$ reduce total employment by at least 90 percent until $t+1$.
-We further require that the establishment had \textit{some economic activity} during year $t=0$.
-To get the cleanest possible comparison, we ignore partial layoff events.
-We remove \emph{false closures}, defined as cases where at least 30 percent of workers involved in an apparent closure moved to a single new establishment, or to other establishments within the original firm, see, e.g., \cite{Kuhn2002}.
-Workers from such false closures are also excluded from the control group.
+This ensures 10 years of pre-displacement data and 3 post-displacement outcome years for all subjects.
+We define a \textbf{\emph{closure}} in year $\tau$ to occur if an establishment \textit{either} disappears \textit{or} reduce employment by at least 90 percent from $\tau-1$ to $\tau+1$.
+We only include establishments with at least 5 employees in $\tau-1$ and some economic activity in $\tau$.
+Partial layoff events are not coded as closures.
+We remove as \emph{false closures}, cases when 30+ percent of workers moved to a single new establishment, or to other establishments within the original firm (see, e.g., \citet{Kuhn2002}).
+Workers from false closures are also excluded from the control group.